-In this section we illustrate some of the main features of the package with a simulated dataset.
+In this section we discuss how each of the functions provided in lpcde can be used with the aid of code snippets on a simulated dataset.
 We consider a bi-variate jointly normal data generating process with mean 0 and variance 1.